mjkrause/data-portal-summary-stats/README.md

 The service generates the following per-project summary figures:

-1. List of top 20 genes with the highest expression variability.
+1. List of genes with highest cell count
-2.
+2. List of top 20 genes with the highest expression variability

 The service updates daily by running a Docker container on AWS Fargate.
 Figures are persisted on AWS S3.
 The general architecture is as follows: